-This chapter describes the storage configuration tasks that you must complete before you start Oracle Universal Installer to install Oracle Clusterware.
+This chapter describes the storage configuration tasks that you must complete before you start Oracle Universal Installer.
+It includes information about the following tasks:

-- Reviewing Storage Options for Oracle Clusterware Files - Checking for Available Shared Storage with CVU - Configuring Storage for Oracle Clusterware Files on a Supported Shared File System - Configuring Disk Devices for Oracle Clusterware Files
+- Reviewing Storage Options for Oracle Clusterware - Configuring Storage for Oracle Clusterware Files on a Supported Shared File System - Configuring Storage for Oracle Clusterware Files on Raw Devices

-Reviewing Storage Options for Oracle Clusterware Files
+Reviewing Storage Options for Oracle Clusterware

-This section describes supported options for storing Oracle Clusterware.
+This section describes supported options for storing Oracle Clusterware files, Oracle Database files, and data files.
+It includes the following sections: